CarrotPeeler/WPI-Naturalistic-Driving-Action-Recognition-MQP/README.md

     - look into mixup or aug options for PySlowFast

 - improve training via running the input frames through detection models first :o:
-    - use action detection model to create BBoxes for cropping each camera view (rear, front, side) to only include driver area :o:
+    - use action detection model to create BBoxes for cropping each camera view (rear, front, side) to only include driver area
     - use other detection models to draw stick figures/simplify human gestures on input frames, so recognition model has easier to time classifying

 - incorporate visual prompting or experiment with other action recognition aspects :o: